 The program is limited to 18 persons.
 In order to achieve a balance of roles, registration will be capped at 6 clergy, 6 religious professionals, and 6 lay leaders.
 The cost all three sessions is $1250.
 Scholarships are available.
 We will attempt to make certain that persons who are called to this program are able to afford it.
 Payment schedules can be arranged.

-Congregation-Based Spiritual Direction: A Multi-Platform Certificate Program is co-sponsored by the Center for Congregational Spirituality and the MidAmerica Region of the UUA.
+Congregation-Based Spiritual Direction: An Online Certificate Program is co-sponsored by the Center for Congregational Spirituality and the MidAmerica Region of the UUA.